 Now that you know all the styles of boards and have a feel for the different ways you can skate, you’re probably feeling a bit overwhelmed.
 The best approach is to list the styles of skating that you (realistically) see yourself doing, along with the longboard shapes that you like the best.

 If you want nothing but speed than you need the fastest board: DOWNHILL.
-Here's our recommendation.
+Check out the downhill line at EVO here.

 If you want to have a fun time around the neighborhood and get a bit tricky, then you should look at FREESTYLE.
-Check out this board.
+Check out the freestyle line at EVO here.

 Are you looking to roll with some friends, CRUISE, CARVE, and COMMUTE from time to time?
-Than you should check out our line here.
+Then you should check out the cruisers at EVO here.

-Feeling that Euro style and wanting to throw some fresh dance moves down on a deck?
+Feeling that Euro-style and wanting to throw some fresh dance moves down on a deck?
 DANCE boards are a lot of fun and the best option if this is your main / only focus.
-Ride this dream setup and have a blast.

 Want to skate across the country and see all the best sites?
 Grab a PUSH board and pull out your maps.
 It’s going to be a fun trip.

 Finally, if you want to slide, have fun on hills, and are a bit more serious about taking speed, you’ll want to grab a FREERIDE board.
 These boards bridge the gap between cruising/carving and Downhill.
-Our dropthrough artist series boards work great for learning to freeride.
+View the freeride lineup at EVO here.

 GLOSSARY OF LONGBOARDING TERMS USED IN THIS ARTICLE: